blueyred/haven-web-docs/docs/dev-faq.md

 +  */

 ### Using with NodeJS (wasm)
 Ensure you set the "**proxyToWorker: true**" on the wallet config object, otherwise you will get erros when trying to sync a wallet.

+### GUIs hang on opening
+YOU get the message "Haven Vault is waiting on webpack.
+Please wait a moment..."
+You're building a development version and it needs webpac running in the background You need to have "npm run start:desktop" runnng from the client folder.

+### Changing the desktop build environment during developemnt builds
+This is selected when you do "npm run start:desktop" - not when you build the electron app

 ### Using an updated development haven-wallet-core from NPM